Interpretive Summary: Rapamycin administration during an acute heat stress challenge in growing pigs

 During a 24-h acute heat stress challenge, pigs experienced an increase in body temperature leading to a dramatic decrease in feed intake, as well as a marked loss of BW.
 Authors suggest further investigation into this BW loss, as the severity observed suggests other mechanisms, independent of feed intake, may have further influenced this response.
 Additionally, heat-stressed pigs had altered metabolic responses, including increased circulating insulin on a feed intake basis, decreased glucagon, and altered NEFA patterns.
 In contrast to their hypothesis, Rapamycin administration had little effect on measurements.
 Further research investigating the molecular level and assessing the efficacy of Rapamycin stimulating autophagy during heat stress is needed.

-This article will soon be available in the Journal of Animal Science.
+This article is available on the Journal of Animal Science website.